 Up To 30% Off Rates!

-Accommodations, Round Trip San Cristobal Airport Transfers, Daily Light Breakfast, Full Breakfast, Lunch and Dinner, Between Dive Snacks and Unlimited Soft Drinks, Fruit Juices, Tea and Coffee While Onboard, Check Out Dive in San Cristobal, Up To 4 Dives Daily Including 3 Days (4 Days on 10 Night Trip) at Wolf and Darwin and Optional Land Tours on 2 Days Replacing Afternoon Dives (Not Included are...View Package Details
+On Board accommodations (Double Occupancy), Round Trip San Cristobal Airport Transfers, Daily Light Breakfast, Full Breakfast, Lunch and Dinner, Between Dive Snacks and Unlimited Soft Drinks, Fruit Juices, Tea and Coffee While Onboard, Check Out Dive in San Cristobal, Up To 4 Dives Daily Depending on Weather, Optional Land Tours (Not Included Flights, Galapagos National Par...View Package Details

 Climate: Average air temperature throughout the islands 19 – 20°C / 65 – 69°F